Skip advert

 Advertisement - Article continues below

-Thanks to its fairly boxy shape, you also sit reasonably upright in the Passat, and there’s loads of adjustment in the reach and rake steering column and driver’s seat.
-The view out is decent too – even without the added ride height of an SUV – so the Passat Estate doesn’t feel too unwieldy in tight spots.
+Thanks to its fairly boxy shape, you also sit reasonably upright in the Passat, and there’s loads of adjustment in the reach and rake steering column and for the driver’s seat.
+The view out is decent, too – even without the added ride height of an SUV – so the Passat Estate doesn’t feel too unwieldy in tight spots.

-The extra cabin length for this generation is certainly noticeable in the back too, where rear legroom isn’t far off a luxury saloon like the BMW 7 Series or Mercedes S-Class, whether or not you go for the petrol or plug-in hybrid Passat.
+The extra cabin length for this generation is certainly noticeable in the back, too, where rear legroom isn’t far off that in a luxury saloon such as the BMW 7 Series or Mercedes S-Class, whether or not you go for the petrol or plug-in hybrid Passat.
 Skoda’s influence on its design can also be seen in the myriad storage cubbies, from the numerous compartments between the front seats to neat pockets in the seat backrests.

 Size comparison